It all began with 25 Great American Country & Folk Artists Singing their Original Hits. Or did it…

 To quote Majestic/K-tel founder Philip Kives – who died 27 April 2016: Never has and album offered so much for so little.
 Here, on one record is a veritable treasure of “25” Country and Folk Hits representing a stellar group of artists ranging from the traditional era to modern times.

-Festival and W & G were offering compilations as early as the late 1950s.
+Festival, Philips, and W & G were offering compilations as early as the late 1950s.
 However, it was probably Philip Kives under the Majestic brand that began the As Advertised on TV phenomenon.
-By the late 1970s there was much competition for K-tel, and by the late 1980s the majors had more or less taken control of the Original Hits / Original Stars market.
-While K-tel still offers a huge range of music, it is mostly re-recordings and covers.
+By the late 1970s K-tel had stiff competition from other independent record labels such as J&B and Hammard.
+By the late 1980s the majors had more or less taken control of the Original Hits / Original Stars market, with K-tel winding up in 1986, caused by an over reaching of the parent company in Canada.
+NA703 – “Leader of the Pack” was the final Australian release, and it contains modern re-recordings that they didn’t have to a pay a license fee.
 The companies that tried to “pass off” their albums of “sound alikes” by anonymous session artist felt the full force of the majors and were soon shut down.
+While K-tel still offers a range of music, it is mostly re-recordings and covers.

 This site is about the heady days of compilations from the late 1960s to the mid 1980s.